 There’s litter-ally an art to choosing the type of litter that suits you and your kitty best.
-Here’s our guide to make sure you get it right for your furry clients.
+Here’s Cat in a Flat’s guide to make sure you get it right for Mr Whiskers.
 To keep it simple, there are two main types of litter, lumpy or non-lumpy.
 Let’s take a look at the pros and cons of each to learn more how to clean the cat litter.

 There are many benefits to lumpy sand.
 It’s super easy to clean.
 The poo goes straight into the toilet, and the lumps go into the bin.
 (Sitter alert!
 Never put the sand in the toilet as it creates blockages.
 That would be paw-ful!)
 Because the lumps are taken out, it’s easier to see that the sand level is going down and when to re-fill it it.
 The main con, is that if you don’t take the lumps out, then the cat will stop using the tray.
 No dirty trays, please, otherwise they find somewhere else to go.
 Pro-tip.
 Although clumping litter doesn’t need to be cleaned as regularly, the litter tray should still be emptied, cleaned and re-filled every two to three weeks.
 Check with your owner about where they are in their litter tray cycle.

 Again, this is super easy to clean.
 Because it does not lump, only the poo goes straight into the toilet.
 Then give the tray a shake to mix the litter up, and you’re done.
 However, as the cat’s urine is soaked up and the scent masked, it can be harder to judge when to replace the grain.
 Our top sitters recommend that you always give the tray a shuffle, then smell it to check if it needs a replacement.
 Sometimes you’ll see urine gathering in the bottom of the tray.
 In this case, it’s definitely time to make that change.
 Depending on the owner’s instructions and the size of the cat, the litter will typically have to be replaced every one or two weeks.